ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

   From `GitHub documentation <https://docs.github.com/en/actions/security-guides/encrypted-secrets>`_

-You can use ``secrets`` to pass sensible data such as passwords, token or IPs to your workflows.
+You can use ``secrets`` to pass sensible data such as passwords, token or IP addressess to your workflows.

 By default, ``Ansys`` and ``Ansys-internal`` organizations provide certain ``secrets`` to help you to automatize/unify certain tasks such as release.